neuefische/wd-flipped-classroom-curriculum/sessions/react-data-fetching/README.md

 # React Data Fetching

-## Learning objectives
+## Learning Objectives

-- Understanding the advantages of a fetching library in general
+- Understanding the advantages of using a fetching library
-- Knowing how to fetch with `SWR`:
+- Knowing how to fetch data with `SWR`:
   - `fetcher` function
-  - loading and validating state
+  - Loading and validating state
-  - error state
+  - `error` state
-  - fetching on interval
+  - Fetching on interval
   - `mutate()`
 - Knowing how to combine local state with fetched data

----

-Our custom data fetching solutions are missing quite a few very important features like error handling, refetching, loading states, caching and handling race conditions.
-We will learn how to use the SWR library to solve these issues.

-Additionally we will learn how to connect local state to the data we fetched without duplicating state.

-### Question

-Think about the **React Effects and Fetch** session.
-Do you remember which flaws we talked about when we implemented our custom fetching solution?

----

-### Required
+## Requirements

+- React State 1-3
-- React Effects and State
+- React Effects and Fetch

----

-## Session Guide
+## Demo

-### Demo
+### Start

-Use this demo locally by running this command in your Terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-data-fetching/demo-start
 ```

-You can check out the final version of this demo locally by running this command in your Terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-data-fetching/demo-end
 ```

+---

+## Session Guide

+When fetching data in React using custom solutions, we often miss important features such as error handling, refetching, loading states, caching, and handling race conditions.
+In this session, we will learn how to use the SWR library to solve these issues.
+Additionally we will learn how to connect local state to the data we fetched without duplicating state.

+> Think about the **React Effects and Fetch** session.
+Do you remember which flaws we discussed when implementing our custom fetching solution?

 ### Recap: Fetching Data in React

-- Remind students how to fetch data in React using Effects and State.
+- Remind students how to fetch data in React using effects.
 - Open the `Joke` Component in the demo and show how it works.
 - Remind students that with our naive implementation we are not handling a few core things:
   - Error handling